 The following basic qualifications must be met before a DS-2019 is issued.
 If any of these are questionable, International Student and Scholar Services may ask for further clarification to determine eligibility for J-1 status.

 - The scholar must be coming to The University of Iowa for a temporary period of teaching, research, or a similar professional activity that is not expected to last longer than 5 years.
-(If longer term employment is anticipated, you should contact the Immigration Services unit of Human Resources concerning a different immigration status.)
+(If longer term employment is anticipated, you should contact the Faculty and Staff Immigration Services unit of Human Resources concerning a different immigration status.)

 - The scholar must have an academic background appropriate for his/her activities.
 Normally an advanced degree is expected of an exchange visitor, although this is not a firm rule, as experience in certain academic fields can substitute for the degree.